Brown Butter is so easy if you follow my simple steps. This one little ingredient will elevate many of your dishes to “heavenly” status.

 My Number 2 Tip is to keep your eye on it.
 This will only take a few minutes from beginning to end.
 Even if you get easily distracted you can concentrate for that long.
 Letting the butter get too brown can happen very quickly and take you from that nutty, aromatic liquid to…. well, a burned mess.

-My Number 1 Tip is to make your brown butter in a white (or very light) pan.
+My Number 1 Tip is to make yours in a white (or very light) pan.
 That makes it so much easier to keep an eye on when the browning reaches the right point.
 You want to take it off the heat just a few seconds before it looks just perfect, because it will continue to brown.

 I inherited from my Mama a 3 piece set of that old white corningware that you could use on a stove top and that’s what I use.
 I don’t think they make those anymore, but if you check the bottom of this post there are a few alternate pans that would work great.
 Speaking of Mama, you wouldn’t want to miss her Mexican Cornbread (Whiskey Sour stains on the recipe and all).